earthtoyash/Hacktoria-Contracts/README.md

 # Hacktoria-Contracts
-My completed hacktoria contract cards
+This is a collection of all of my hacktoria.com contract cards which, I have successfull completed.